Eyes peeled and pens sharpened everyone!

 Sentence #5 - Dorothy Tse

-Sentence #6 - Sheng Keyi is now online
+Sentence #6 - Sheng Keyi

 This Sunday 31st May begins a two-month activity of online translation workshopping which anyone and everyone who knows Chinese and writes English can get involved with.
 A famously lonely endeavor, translation, when done with others, becomes a rambunctious language game in which all the best nitpicking and head scratching go on.
 So since face-to-face workshops are called off for the foreseeable future, Paper Republic is launching Sunday Sentence, or in Chinese, 一周一句!